sdias/win-10-virtual-desktop-enhancer/docs/issue-page.md

 - you found a bug in the program
 - you have an idea about a nice feature this program lacks and you think it could be useful in a future release;

-First of all, open the [issue page](https://github.com/sdias/win-10-virtual-desktop-enhancer/issues/) and search among the issues (both open and closed ones, you can swtich which you are viewing at the top, under the search bar) to verify that your problem/bug/idea has not been already submitted.
+First of all, open the [issue page](https://github.com/sdias/win-10-virtual-desktop-enhancer/issues/) and search among the issues (both open and closed ones, you can switch which you are viewing at the top, under the search bar) to verify that your problem/bug/idea has not been already submitted.
-If you found an issue which applies to your situation and it has been closed, please read all the discussion thoroughly: it could contain the solution to your problem or an explaination about why the issue was closed.
-If the issue is still open isntead feel free to contribute to the issue with your own experience: it will help everyone involved.
+If you found an issue which applies to your situation and it has been closed, please read all the discussion thoroughly: it could contain the solution to your problem or an explanation about why the issue was closed.
+If the issue is still open instead feel free to contribute to the issue with your own experience: it will help everyone involved.
 If you did not find any issue related to your case then you can submit a new issue by clicking on the green "New issue" button at the top of the page.

-**Important note:** if you want to comment on an issue or open a new one you will need to login with yuour GitHub account.
+**Important note:** if you want to comment on an issue or open a new one you will need to login with your GitHub account.
 If you don't have one you can register [here](https://github.com/join): it's a really quick procedure.

 ### What to include in the issue?